QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 }
 ```

-You easily change page orientation:
+You easily change page orientation as illustrated below:

 ```csharp
 // default is portrait
 page.Size(PageSizes.A3);